neetusco/neetusco.github.io/README.md

 3. Used the SQL code to create a new table ‘combined_2023’ by combining all 12 tables.
 [SQL code for combining data](https://github.com/neetusco/neetusco.github.io/blob/main/table_union.sql)
 4. The new table includes 5,719,877 rows and 13 columns

-The following steps are used in further exploring, cleaning, and manipulating the data [SQL code for processing data](https://github.com/neetusco/neetusco.github.io/blob/main/Data_Processing.sql)
+The following steps are used in further exploring, cleaning, and manipulating the data.
+[SQL code for processing data](https://github.com/neetusco/neetusco.github.io/blob/main/Data_Processing.sql)

 1. Checked the column name and their data typede_id
 2. Column rideable_type has 3 unique values: classic, docked, and electric